-- 1. Procedures for an Alcohol Screening Test Using an EBT or Non-Evidential Breath ASD - i.
+- 1. Initial Alcohol Screening Tests - i.
+Procedures for an Alcohol Screening Test Using an EBT or Non-Evidential Breath ASD - a.
 When the driver enters the testing location, the BAT or STT will require the driver to provide positive identification.
 If the driver requests, the BAT or STT will provide positive identification.
 The BAT or STT will explain the testing procedure.
 An individually-sealed mouthpiece is opened in the view of the driver and attached to the EBT.
-The driver will then blow into the mouthpiece for at least six (6) seconds.
+The driver will then blow into the mouthpiece for at least six (6) seconds or until the device indicates that an adequate amount of breath has been obtained.
 The BAT or STT will show the driver the displayed test result.
 If the EBT does not provide a printed result, the BAT or STT will record the test number, date, technician's name, location and test result in a log book.
 The driver will initial the log book.
 If the EBT provides a printed result, the result is either: (i) printed on the testing form; or (ii) affixed to the form with tamper-evident tape.